tenchi-security/zanshin-cli/README.md

 ### `zanshin organization list`

-Lists the organizations this user has direct access to as a member.
+List the organizations the logged-in user has direct access to as a member.

 **Usage**: